Compare credit cards

 - 25 October — the end of your statement period: Your payment due date.

 If you paid the full amount owing on your card by the due date, you would take advantage of all 55 interest-free days and would have no interest to pay.
-If you only made a minimum payment, the full interest accumulating during that 55-day period would be charged.
+If you only made a minimum payment, the full interest accumulated during that 55-day period would be charged.

 Credit card fees explained